bytebase/bytebase.com/content/blog/how-many-dbas-should-a-company-hire.md

 ---
-title: How many DBAs does a company needs
+title: How many DBAs should a company hire
 author: Tianzhou
 published_at: 2024/01/15 09:00:00
-feature_image: /content/blog/how-many-dbas-a-company-needs/freedom-control.webp
+feature_image: /content/blog/how-many-dbas-should-a-company-hire/freedom-control.webp
 tags: Industry
 featured: true
 description: Discuss the DBAs HCs for companies of different sizes